Bryan Kneale

-Biography
+Life and career

-Born in the island's capital, Douglas, Kneale studied painting at the Douglas School of Art, from which he graduated in 1947, and then moved to London, to study at the Royal Academy Schools.
+Born in the island's capital, Douglas, on 19 June 1930, Kneale studied painting at the Douglas School of Art, from which he graduated in 1947, and then moved to London, to study at the Royal Academy Schools.
 In 1948, he won the Rome Prize and spent some time living in Italy.
-During the 1950s, he learned welding, and in 1960 took to sculpture in preference to painting, and became a teacher.
+During the 1950s, he learned welding, and in 1960 took to sculpture in preference to painting and became a teacher.

-He has taught at Hornsey College of Art and Design, and from 1963 until his retirement from teaching in 1995 he taught sculpture at the Royal College of Art.
+Kneale taught at Hornsey College of Art and Design, and from 1963 until his retirement from teaching in 1995 he taught sculpture at the Royal College of Art.
 He was also Master and later Professor of Sculpture at the Royal Academy between 1982 and 1990.
-In addition to his teaching, numerous exhibitions of his own painting and sculpture work have been held since 1953, and his works are displayed in countries such as Australia, Brazil, New Zealand and the United States.
-In the US, the Museum of Modern Art in New York City includes examples of his work amongst its public collections.
+In addition to his teaching, numerous exhibitions of his own painting and sculpture work have been held since 1953, and his works are displayed in countries such as Australia, Brazil, England, New Zealand and the United States.
+In the U.S., the Museum of Modern Art in New York City includes examples of his work amongst its public collections and in England his work is displayed at Manchester Art Gallery.

 He was awarded a Leverhulme Trust Prize in 1952, as well as the Daily Express Young Painters' Prize (1955) and an Arts Council Purchase Award (1969).
 After a successful solo show at the Whitechapel Gallery in 1966, Kneale became the first abstract sculptor to be elected a Royal Academician in 1974.
 He accepted the honour only on the condition that he be allowed to curate a show of contemporary sculpture which resulted in a groundbreaking survey of some of the period's most exciting sculptors.